Cookies on the Gambling Commission website

 Money staked or deposited with a gambling business is not protected by the Commission or government the way that personal bank accounts are.

-This guide will tell you about the three different ways a gambling business may treat your money, where to find this information, and what we require of gambling businesses.
+This guide will tell you about the 3 different ways a gambling business may treat your money, where to find this information, and what we require of gambling businesses.
 This should help you to make informed decisions on which gambling businesses to gamble with based on how they treat your money.

 It is important to note that although online gambling businesses licensed by us must keep customer funds in a separate account, there is no guarantee that this will ensure that customers get any of their money back if the business runs into financial difficulties.
 Those using gambling businesses do so at their own risk.